jumpcredit/SNAP-BBCE-History/README.md

 ### Notes

-Chart shows the BBCE gross income limits.
+Chart shows the BBCE gross income limits as reported in the BBCE dataset.
 States that are at 0% on the chart still have SNAP eligibility under the federal eligibility rules, which have a 130% gross income limit.

 Some datapoints were removed to make the chart more readable.